kodecocodes/i9t/custom-segues/custom-segues.markdown

 Let's dissect what's happened here.
 When you tap the photo the tap gesture recognizer initiates a Modal segue from AnimalDetailViewController to AnimalPhotoViewController.
 AnimalDetailViewController is the **source view controller**.
 AnimalPhotoViewController is the **destination view controller**.
 The segue holds a reference to both the source view controller and the destination view controller.

-Behind the scenes the segue sets the transitioning delegate of the destination view controller to the transition of choice.
-In this case the default transition - Cover Vertical.
+Behind the scenes the segue sets the transitioning delegate of the destination view controller and sets up its presentation.

-The source view controller in `prepareForSegue(_:sender:)` sets up the data for the destination view controller.
+The source view controller method `prepareForSegue(_:sender:)` sets up the data for the destination view controller.

 Control is turned over to the destination controller.
-The destination controller invokes its transition delegate, so the Cover Vertical transition animation happens.
+The destination controller invokes its transition delegate and the default Cover Vertical transition animation happens.

-That's the basics of what happens during a segue.
-Now that your segue is working correctly you are now going to customize it in a segue subclass.
+Those are the basic principles of what happens during a segue.
+Now that you have seen a simple working segue you are going to customize one using a segue subclass.

 ## Segues from your Custom Segue Library

 Because the segue is now retained throughout the entire duration of a modal or popover presentation, it's really easy to change segues from your library without having to touch your UIViewController code.
-The unwind segue for dismissing can be also set by the segue.
+The segue can be responsible for both presentation and dismissal transition animations.

 The starter app contains a pre-made custom segue called DropSegue so that you can see how easy it is to change segues.
 In **Main.storyboard** select the **PhotoDetail** segue.
 Change **Segue Class** to **DropSegue**.